turbinenreiter/MicroPythonSmallSats/text/Results_Project_Eval.md

 #.
 The language provides quick and easy means to handle strings.

     The program has to handle parameter updates that come in the form of strings.
-One example are two-line-elemtens (TLE) which contain orbit information.
+One example are two-line-elements (TLE) which contain orbit information.

 #.
 The language provides quick and easy means to handle C-structs.